open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-pull-request.md

    ![Pull Request Template](image//mi-pr-title-and-description.png)

    There are a few things to watch out before clicking on the "Create pull request" button.
 Make sure you:
-      - add title and issue number(when applicaple) in the title field
+      - add title and issue number(when applicable) in the title field
       - fill the checkboxes
       - write description
       - add RawGitHack Preview link